Does Kratom Interact With Spironolactone (Aldactone)?

 The dosing of green vein kratom decides whether it will work as a stimulant or a sedative.
 Green strains are the most versatile and balanced — perfect for providing a little bit of everything for those that don’t need anything substantial.

-The smoother and more relaxing properties of yellow vein kratom are from the fermented form of the green vein kratom.
+The smoother and more relaxing properties of yellow vein kratom are from the fermented form of green vein kratom.
 This makes it an excellent measure to treat anxiety and help calm the mind.

 Don’t start taking these medications without first consulting your prescribing physician.